Advice workers help people in crisis situations with complex problems.

 An advice worker helps clients in areas such as benefits, debt and money issues, law and rights, healthcare, and education.
 Positions in this area may also be listed under names such as ‘immigration adviser’ or ‘welfare adviser’.
-The work is challenging and varied with duties that range from interviewing clients, assessing problems and writing reports, to mediating on a client's behalf and providing legal representation at court cases and tribunals.
-Other responsibilities include:
+The work is challenging and varied; duties can include:

 - maintaining records and information systems